sujith-eag/sujith-library/CONTRIBUTING.md

 # Callout Blocks (Notes, Warnings, Tips)

-VitePress supports GitHub-flavored callout blocks.
+VitePress supports both GitHub-flavored callout blocks and custom containers.
 Use these for important information.

-## Syntax
+## GitHub-Flavored Callouts

 > [!NOTE]
 > This is helpful information.